 Redesigning a city's infrastructure is incredibly difficult when you have to work around its existing one.
 The physical limitations of an established city greatly hinder our ability to adapt them to the modern world.
 3D printing makes it much, much easier.
 Additions can be made to land that was previously unsafe to build on (much of London is build on ground too soft for heavy construction), construction can take place without causing major disruption to the surrounding area, and the materials and architecture can be designed to allow for optimum connectivity, an asset that will surely become even more valuable than location.

 There is, however, a potential downside for the commercial property industry.
 As 3D printing becomes more and more capable, we will inevitably see a decline in traditional manufacturing and, as the tech advances and becomes more affordable, retail will suffer as more and more people start printing products out, at home.

-To us, this means less demand for shopfronts, factories, warehouses, and shopping centres.
+To us, this means less demand for shopfronts, factories, warehouses, and shopping centers.
 The industry is going to have to think quickly and maneuver nimbly in order to stay one step ahead.
 What will these now defunct buildings and sites become?
 It is likely to still be something that needs selling/letting, so we know that the property industry will still be relevant, but only if we’re ready and prepared when called upon.
 If not, there is the risk that the job will be given to a different, disruptive industry.